Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 You now have full domain admin access using your personal account instead of the default Administrator account.
 This is far more secure and best practice.

-Going forward, always log into your servers using this personal account, never the default Administrator account.
+> **IMPORTANT: Going forward, *always log into your servers using this personal account*, never the default Administrator account.**

 ### Part 4: Create a Secondary Backup Administrator